 Besides being the best city for bicyclists in the entirety of the great state of Texas, Plano was also the birthplace of Lance Armstrong (and regardless of what he did once he got to the Tour de France).
 Plano is extremely bikeable and I’ve easily ridden to the library, downtown Plano, Poor Richard’s, the Cinemark and even over to the new State Farm complex.
 You gotta try the recently constructed bike paths, and its part of an intercity plan to connect many of the suburbs in Collin and Dallas Counties via bike.

-hey guys – come join our private Facebook group (just click on the pic)
+hey guys – come join us on FACEBOOK (just click on the pic)

 15. Insane food establishments in unique settings

 Hub Streat Food Truck Park is opening any day – a unique food port just on the edge of downtown Plano.
 Live music, amazing foods and dog-friendly.
 Take that Austin!
 Then we’ll have the Legacy Food Hall – It will include 55,000 square feet of space for artisan foods, craft beer and concerts in the Legacy West complex.
 Lastly, every May is Plano’s Night Out on 15th.
 The annual outdoor dining experience features a 300-foot-long table down the middle of 15th Street where chefs will serve a 5-course meal paired with select beer, wine, and spirits.